Nishikie Edosugata Hatamoto to Machiyakko

-Nishikie Edosugata Hatamoto to Machiyakko (錦絵江戸姿 旗本と街奴, The Color Print of Edo: Hatamoto to Machiyakko) is a 1939 black and white Japanese silent film with benshi accompaniment directed by Kazuo Mori.
-It is a cheerful period drama, sprinkled with comical scenes and tells the story of a loyal and handsome Edo period servant who fights to help his older brother marry the woman he loves.
-The star of this film Utaemon Ichikawa gained enormous popularity for his portrayal of a cheerful and chivalrous man.
+Nishikie Edosugata Hatamoto to Machiyakko (錦絵江戸姿 旗本と街奴, The Color Print of Edo: Hatamoto to Machiyakko) is a 1939 black and white Japanese silent film with benshi accompaniment directed by Kazuo Mori and starring Utaemon Ichikawa, who gained enormous popularity for his portrayal of a cheerful and chivalrous man.

+Plot

+This cheerful period drama, sprinkled with comical scenes, tells the story of a loyal and handsome Edo period servant who fights to help his older brother marry the woman he loves.